-You may have a drug called methotrexate injected into the fluid around your spinal cord.
-This is similar to having a lumbar puncture.
-The drug can then circulate around the brain and reach the lymphoma cells.
+Some people have chemotherapy injected into the fluid around the spinal cord (cerebrospinal fluid).
+This may be done in a procedure similar to having a lumbar puncture.
+Or you may have the drug injected into a small plastic capsule under the skin of the scalp (called an Ommaya reservoir).
+The drug circulates in the fluid around the brain and spinal cord to reach the lymphoma cells.
 This type of treatment is called intrathecal chemotherapy.

-If chemotherapy cannot control the lymphoma, you may have radiotherapy.
-There is a risk of lymphoma cells spreading to other areas of the brain.
-So you usually have radiotherapy treatment to the whole of your brain rather than treatment targeted just at the area of the lymphoma.
+If chemotherapy does not control the lymphoma, you may have radiotherapy.
+You usually have radiotherapy treatment to the whole of your brain rather than treatment targeted just at the area of the lymphoma.